 - An abundance of additional plugins and services

 - Slower deployment for larger apps

-We don’t want to oversell Heroku but it is really a decent service to deploy and host your app.
+We don’t want to oversell Heroku but it is really one of the best web hostings for Node.js.
 You will hardly face issues with documentation and UX.
 And the set of features is robust

 Google Cloud Platform

 Meet GCP — our third contender for the best hosting for Node.js.
 Initially, you should know that this service runs the same infrastructure used by such globally known names as YouTube and Google Search.
 So what?
 What can Google offer to beat the simplicity of Heroku and popularity of AWS?
 Some unique GCP tools are worth your attention.

 App Engine is a PaaS to host apps and automate most of the management.
 The platform offers automatic scaling for web apps.
 For today, several programming languages are supported – Ruby, Python, PHP, Go and Java including some JVM languages.
 The native support for Node.js is also included.